Billy Bunter: Radio

-A radio documentary about the character aired on the 40th anniversary of the closure of The Magnet.
+A radio documentary about the character aired in 1980, on the 40th anniversary of the closure of The Magnet.

 Television

+Charles Hamilton wrote the scripts for 52 half-hour episodes of the BBC television series Billy Bunter of Greyfriars School, broadcast over seven series between 1952 and 1961, including three specials.
+The show was centred around Bunter, with other characters in peripheral roles.

-Billy Bunter was played by Gerald Campion in the BBC television series Billy Bunter of Greyfriars School.
+Billy Bunter was played by Gerald Campion.
 The series also featured Anthony Valentine as Harry Wharton, Michael Crawford as Frank Nugent, Jeremy Bulloch as Bob Cherry, Melvyn Hayes as Harold Skinner, John Woodnutt, Raf De La Torre, Kynaston Reeves and Jack Melford as Mr Quelch, Roger Delgado as Monsieur Charpentier and Kenneth Cope as school bully Gerald Loder.

-A total of 52 half-hour episodes was broadcast over seven series, between 1952 and 1961, including three television specials.
-The television show was totally centred on Bunter, with the other characters playing only a peripheral role.

-All the television scripts were written by Charles Hamilton.
-The programme's memorable theme music was the "Portsmouth" section of Ralph Vaughan Williams's Sea Songs.
-The episodes were transmitted "live" in black and white format, and a dozen still exist in the BBC's archive as telerecordings (see also Wiping).
-The survivors are the complete third series (six episodes), one of the "specials", one episode from the fifth series, and four episodes from the sixth series.
+The memorable theme music was the "Portsmouth" section of Ralph Vaughan Williams's Sea Songs.
+The episodes were transmitted live in black and white, and a dozen still exist in the BBC's archive as telerecordings (see Wiping), including the complete third series of six episodes, one of the specials, one episode from the fifth series, and four from the sixth series.